Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 - Compare the current actual result with a previous actual result.
 - No guarantee that the current actual result is correct.
 - Risk of a bug being carried over indefinitely.
-- Main purpose is to identify changes in the current state of the code.
+- Main purpose is to identify changes in the current state of the code with respect to a past state.

 ---